patjoz/VRM_Jozefovic_Patrik/Activity/Lab3/README.txt

 NOTE: All needed python libraries are contained in requirements.txt file, uploaded with program.
 ****************************************************************************

-Thank you for understanding and have fun!
+Thank you for your understanding and have fun!